denizkashin/jelix/README.md

 - Privacy Policy: [`privacy.txt`](privacy.txt)
 - Terms of Use (EULA): [`terms.txt`](terms.txt)

-If you have questions, contact: `deniz.kashin@gmail.com`
+If you have questions, write here